chef/chef-web-docs/content/saas/get_started.md

 1. On the workstation, run: `knife configure init`
 1. This will prompt you with several questions:
-    * Enter the Chef Server URL provided in the Starter Kit (Example: mycompany-demo.saas.chef.io)
+    * Enter the Chef Infra Server URL provided in the Starter Kit (Example: `mycompany-demo.saas.chef.io`)
     * For the existing API username or clientname, enter pivotal, which is the Super User account provided in the Starter Kit.
-1. Copy the pivotal.pem file provided in the Starter Kit to the ~/.chef directory before running any additional commands with Knife.
+1. Copy the `pivotal.pem` file provided in the Starter Kit to the ~/.chef directory before running any additional commands with Knife.

-The credentials file that gets created in the ~/.chef directory looks like as shown below:
+The credentials file that gets created in the `~/.chef` directory looks like as shown in the following code snippet:

 ```ruby
 [default]